-Wireless headphones have taken a bit of a bashing over recent months, following Apple's controversial decision to rid the latest batch of iPhones of the trusty old headphone jack.
+Wireless headphones have taken a bit of a bashing over the past six months, following Apple’s controversial decision to rid the latest batch of iPhones of the trusty old headphone jack.
 HTC followed suit with the U Ultra, and both companies have been subject to plenty of criticism from both consumers and industry experts.

 To summarise, wireless headphones are not the enemy.
 On the contrary, they’re an incredibly practical choice for everyone.

 Some sets are more focused on sport and exercise – and pack in extra features to do so – while others are made primarily for listening to music, so it’s helpful to think about where you’ll be listening most often.
 As you’d expect, all of the models in this round-up sound great, though some pairs go the extra mile by including support for special audio technologies, such as aptX and AAC.

 Bear in mind though, that getting rid of the wire also means getting rid of the power.
 It’s important to think about how long you want the headphones to last and remember to charge them when you need to.

 1. Monster iSport Victory: £99.95, Currys